iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 A later capability of the platform can use AI to answer practical operational questions across structured release, approval, incident, and evidence data, such as:

-- What changed between the last healthy deployed release candidate and this deployed release candidate?
+- What changed between the last healthy release candidate deployed to production and this release candidate deployed to production?
 - Which failed checks are blocking production?
 - Which systems use prompt version 12?
 - Why was this release candidate approved even though one or more normal release requirements were not fully met?